|HOME CURRENT ISSUE PAST ISSUES ABOUT UNIVERSITAS SUBSCRIBE CONTACT US|

 Schools: The Anchors

-The School of Arts and Sciences remains the historical anchor of the University and traces its roots to the founding of the College in 1895.
+The School of Arts, Sciences, and Business remains the historical anchor of the University and traces its roots to the founding of the College in 1895.
 Under the leadership of Debra Franklin, Ph.D., dean, longtime professor of communication arts and Notre Dame alumna, class of 1976, the School’s curriculum ensures a solid liberal arts foundation for all students.
 The instructional program of the School includes courses in the arts and humanities, the natural sciences, the social sciences, and professional areas of study such as pre-law, communication arts, business and radiological sciences.
-The School of Arts and Sciences touches every student on campus, delivering a full 50% of the University’s student credit hours and partnering closely with the professional schools.
+The School of Arts, Sciences, and Business touches every student on campus, delivering a full 50% of the University’s student credit hours and partnering closely with the professional schools.
 Master’s degrees in English, Leadership and Management, Nonprofit Management, Contemporary Communication, and Analytics in Knowledge Management provide advanced studies for today’s workplace.